 It is, therefore, this story that is the cornerstone of our stunning progress and fantastic accomplishments.
 It is also the same story that underpins our failures and current predicaments – be it climate change, nuclear war, terrorism or even artificial intelligence.
 For it is this story that gave us Auschwitz and took us to the Moon.
 And it is this story that will, in this century, determine if we are going to go extinct like the dinosaurs, or if and how we might populate the universe.

 Now, the major challenges we are currently facing are mostly new kinds of challenges.
 And exponential technologies – such as genetic engineering, artificial intelligence, big data, synthetic biology, nanotechnology, are already causing disruptive change.
 But new kinds of challenges require new kinds of thinking.
 And, since we think in and are ruled by stories, we must rewrite the human story yet again.
 Because our current story is facing many new challenges.
 And recent events have shown it is starting to fall apart.

-But before we can write a new story we must understand how the current story came to be, what’s its history, how it works, what’s its impact and importance.
-Only then can we have any hope of writing a story that will serve us better than the current one.
-And we also should be very careful because this is not just a semantic exercise but a question of survival.
-Not just for humanity but possibly all life on our planet.
-Because Viktor Frankl said it best:
+But before we can write a new story we must understand how the current story came to be.
+Only then can we hope to write a better one.
+This is not just a philosophical exercise but a question of survival for all life on our planet.
+Viktor Frankl, a Nazi Holocaust survivor, said it best:

 “Since Auschwitz we know what man is capable of.
 And since Hiroshima we know what is at stake.”